retrixe/EnderChat/README.md

 file, You can obtain one at http://mozilla.org/MPL/2.0/.
 ```

-The `src/minecraft` folder is independent of the rest of the project, and is licensed under MIT.
-Refer to the folder's own `README` and `LICENSE.md` files for more information.
+The `src/minecraft` folder is independent of the rest of the project, and is licensed under the terms of the MIT license.
+Refer to the folder's own `README.md` and `LICENSE` files for more information.